MeyonceeGregory/OBC-Insights/README.md

 OBC Insights provides insight into tech hiring trends, skill development, and career growth with a focus on the Research Triangle Park (RTP) area and the evolving technology job market.

-Through data, practical tools, and industry perspectives, we aim to help people navigate RTP tech jobs, understand hiring demand, and build stronger pathways into software engineering, IT, and technology careers.
+Through data, practical tools, and industry perspectives, I aim to help people navigate RTP tech jobs, understand hiring demand, and build stronger pathways into software engineering, IT, and technology careers.

 ## What I Aim to Build